danieleteti/delphimvcframework/README.md

 ## What's New

 ### DelphiMVCFramework 3.1.1-beryllium (currently in `RC` phase)
 - New!
-Added SQLGenerator and RQL compiler for PostgreSQL (in addition to MySQL, MariaDB, Firebird and Interbase)
+Added SQLGenerator and RQL compiler for PostgreSQL and MSSQLServer (in addition to MySQL, MariaDB, Firebird and Interbase)
 - Improved!
 Greatly improved support for [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) in renders.
 Check `TRenderSampleController.GetPeople_AsObjectList_HATEOS` in `renders.dproj` sample)
 ```delphi
     //Now is really easy to add "_links" property automatically for each collection element while rendering